-KEY INFORMATION RELATING TO THE SUBSEQUENT OFFERING
+Key information relating to the Subsequent Offering

 Shall the rights be listed: No

-Further information about the subsequent offering will be given in due course.
-This information is published in accordance with the requirements of the Continuing Obligations.
+Further information about the Subsequent Offering will be given in due course.

 Saga Pure Aktie jetzt über den Testsieger (Finanztest 11/2020) handeln, ab 0 € auf Smartbroker.de